Aristide Maillol was a French sculptor, painter, and printmaker.

 Max Liebermann was a German painter and graphic artist.
 He was a key figure of German Impressionism and the Berlin Secession.

-Simon Hugo was a wealthy German-Jewish banker.
+Hugo Simon was a wealthy German-Jewish banker.
 His house on Drakestrasse was a center for art and culture, visited by a number of intellectuals, writers, artists, and other connections.
-Hugo later sold off parts of his art collection to help finance operation to aid refugees in France.
-Hugo emigrated to Brazil to escape Nazi persecution, eventually settling in São Paulo.
+Simon later sold off parts of his art collection to help finance operation to aid refugees in France.
+Simon emigrated to Brazil to escape Nazi persecution, eventually settling in São Paulo.
 At one point he owned a silkworm farm.

 Reproductions and Permissions